Parrot SA: Products

+History

 In 1995 Parrot introduced Voicemate, a personal digital assistant with voice recognition.
 It was used by many visually impaired people, including Stevie Wonder.

 In 2000 Parrot launched the first Bluetooth hands-free car kit in partnership with Ericsson.

 In 2006, still developing the use of Bluetooth, the company also produced home products like digital photo frames and high fidelity wireless speakers.

 In 2008, Parrot launched a Design By collection, featuring designers like Andrée Putman, Martin Szekely and Philippe Starck.

 In January 2010, Parrot introduced at CES Las Vegas the Parrot AR.Drone flying hardware piloted over Wi-Fi with a smartphone and Open API game development platform, ARdrone.org.

 In 2012 Parrot bought 57% of Swiss drone company SenseFly as well as 25% of the Swiss photogrammetry company Pix4D.
 Both companies are spin-offs from EPFL.

 In 2014 Parrot introduced the mini-drones Rolling Spider and Jumping Sumo at CES Las Vegas.
 Parrot increased its ownership in Pix4D to 57%.
 In May 2014 at the annual AUVSI conference in Orlando, Parrot announced the AR Drone 3.0, code-named Bebop, permitting YouTube personality Kyle Tarpley from the YouTube channel "AR Drone Show w/ Kyle Tarpley" to live-stream video the day before the conference opened.

 Parrot also revealed the option for a Skycontroller, when purchasing the Bebop.
 The Skycontroller allows the Bebop Drone to fly up to 2 kilometers.
 The Parrot Bebop Drone is scheduled for a December 2014 release and it comes in blue, red, and yellow.

-In 2014 Mr Shahzad Ahmed bought shares In AR.Further, it will expanded as product in Pakistan.
-(Source ?)

 At the January 2015 CES Las Vegas, Parrot unveiled the Parrot POT, a self-watering system for plants and Parrot Zik Sport.

 In 2015, Parrot SA created two subsidiaries: Parrot Drones and Parrot Automotive.

 In San Francisco in November 2015, Parrot introduced the Bebop 2 drone.

 Parrot purchased shares in 2015 in startups specialized in the drones industry: Airinov, EOS Innovation, Micasense and Iconem.

 In 2016, Parrot SA released the Disco FPV, the world's first smart flying fixed-winged drone.

 In January 2017, Parrot announced firing 290 of its 840 employees due to poor sales.
 The company then abandons its wireless and connected home devices to focus exclusively on drone manufacturing.

 On 1 July 2018, Parrot released the Parrot Anafi folding drone with 4K HDR and 21 megapixel camera.

 In May 2019, Parrot has been selected by U.S. military to win the contract for making reconnaissance drone and received $11 million from Department of Defense.

+The R&D for this contract lead to the release of the ANAFI USA, a drone focused on easy deployment, robust design, reliability and high level of cybersecurity.
+The ANAFI USA is dedicated to the security and defense markets and has been acquired by various institutions in NATO countries (including the United States, the United Kingdom, France, Northern Europe, and Japan).

 In January 2021, Parrot sealed a deal with French army for 300 micro-drones.